-The discussion of our results of operations reported in the unaudited, consolidated statements of operations compares the three months ended March 31, 2021 with the three months ended March 31, 2021.
+The discussion of our results of operations reported in the unaudited, consolidated statements of operations compares the three and six months ended June 30, 2021.
 The results of operations discussion is combined for Tanger Factory Outlet Centers, Inc. and Tanger Properties Limited Partnership because the results are virtually the same for both entities.
 The following discussion should be read in conjunction with the unaudited consolidated financial statements appearing elsewhere in this report.
-Historical results and percentage relationships set forth in the unaudited, consolidated statements of operations, including trends which might appear, are not necessarily indicative of future operating.
+Historical results and percentage relationships set forth in the unaudited, consolidated statements of operations, including trends which might appear, are not necessarily indicative of future operations.
 Unless the context indicates otherwise, the term "Company" refers to Tanger Factory Outlet Centers, Inc. and subsidiaries and the term "Operating Partnership" refers to Tanger Properties Limited Partnership and subsidiaries.
 The terms "we", "our" and "us" refer to the Company or the Company and the Operating Partnership together, as the text requires.